elliezdu/Biased-Connectivity-vS-Output-Neurons/README.md

 # Ventral Subiculum Neuron Spatial Analysis

+Computational analysis of neuron projection patterns using Python and data visualisation.

 This project explores the spatial distribution of neurons in the ventral subiculum (vS) projecting to different brain regions:
 - PFC (prefrontal cortex)
 - NAc (nucleus accumbens)